GreenCape/codegen/docs/definitions.md

     - `key`

-        The primary key (id) of the entity
+        The primary key (id) of the entity.
+Must be defined before any relation.

     - `title`